lukacaleb/capstone-sockshop/README.md

- 7. a secure certificate was created on aws certificate manager and was issued
+ 7. a secure certificate was created on aws certificate manager and after awhile it was issued. at this juncture the we can copy the both the sock-shop and grafana URL pointing to my domain name to the bowser to open the sock-shop and the grafana dashboard visually monitoring the microservice-base applications.